-In all these cases understanding music in terms of its functionality is central.
-Mithen argues that we can only understand music's "point" if we look at "how it has been encoded into the human genome during the evolutionary history of our species."82 And Thomas Geissmann's evolutionary study of the relationship between gibbon songs and human music makes the link between functionality (defined in terms of biological species reproduction) and "musicality" explicit.
-He argues that musical behavior's use, here gibbon duetting, is found in how it "strengthens the pair bond."83 Because of this he finds that "in all singing primates, males and females both sing, and in most singing primates, duet singing occurs."
-Not only this but "it is interesting to note that all primate species that are known to sing are also thought to have a monogamous social structure....
-This suggests that the evolution of singing behaviour in general are somehow related to the evolution of monogamy."85 Thus "it makes sense to assume" that "loud calls of early hominids may have been the substrate from which human singing, and ultimately music, evolved."
-Further, "it is tempting to assume" that this singing of "early hominids shared a lot of properties with the loud calls of modern Old World monkeys and especially apes."87 Singing here has a "fitness advantage," creating wellcoordinated groups (of monogamous pairs).88 It is not difficult to hear the heteronormative, moralizing undertones: groups of like beings, defined by their coordinated (similarly
+gibbon duetting, is found in how it "strengthens the pair bond."
+Because of this, he finds that "in all singing primates, males and females both sing, and in most singing primates, duet singing occurs."
+Not only this but "it is interesting to note that all primate species that are known to sing are also thought to have a monogamous social structure...
+This suggests that the evolution of singing behaviour in general are somehow related to the evolution of monogamy."
+Thus "it makes sense to assume" that "loud calls of early hominids may have been the substrate from which human singing, and ultimately music, evolved."
+Further, "it is tempting to assume" that this singing of "early hominids shared a lot of properties with the loud calls of modern Old World monkeys and especially apes."
+Singing thus has a "fitness advantage," creating well-coordinated groups (of monogamous pairs).
+Singing thus has a the heteronormative, moralizing undertones: groups of like beings, defined by their coordinated (similarly biological) musics, gain greater "fitness" through using song in fostering strong, monogamous pairs.